ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 In case a numeric id is used and no new name is given it will appear with the register path: /numeric/id.

 ## Technical details

+### Behaviour after server restart

+During the development, the reconnection after a connection error was tested.
+This was done by killing the server the backend was connected to.
+After, the server was restarted.
+On the backend side the client read server data very fast for 5 times and the result was always 0.
+The 5 subsequent reads happen, because there is a full que of read triggers.
+The que was filled during the server was down by the PeriodicTrigger module that was used in the test.
+After the client recovered from the error state this que was emptied first.
+After, peridic triggers from the PeriodicTrigger module followed as expected and correct values were read from the server.

+The read value of 0 did not result e.g. from the client connection being not fully set up.
+But this is the initial register value after starting a ChimeraTK server.
+Thus, the opc server was opened but the application did not reach the first mainLoop during the first backend reads.
+So value of 0 read from the server via the backend is correct.

+### Choice of the open62541 version

 **REMARK:**
 Use the same version as used in the ConstrolsystemAdapter-OPC-UA, because a chimeraTK server should be able to use the backend.
 With different open62541 versions